Plato on Rhetoric and Poetry

 - Related Entries

-helps to extend everyone's knowledge of himself and the world around him.”
+A good poem helps to change the shape and significance of the universe, helps to extend everyone’s knowledge of himself and the world around him —Dylan Thomas

 When we think of a philosophical analysis of poetry, something like a treatise on aesthetics comes to mind.
 At a minimum, we would expect a rigorous examination of the following: the characteristics that define poetry; the differences between kinds of poetry (epic, tragic, lyric, comic, and so forth); and the senses in which poetry is and is not bound to representation, imitation, expression (which are possible meanings of the classical Greek word “mimesis”) and fiction.
 These complicated terms themselves require careful definition.
 Equally rigorous and systematic remarks about the differences between poetry and other art forms, such as music and painting, would be in order, as would reflection on the relation between orally delivered poetry (indeed, if we are to include performance, poetry that is in one way or another enacted) and poetry communicated through the written word.
 Aristotle’s Poetics is an early, and now classic, philosophical exploration of poetry along these sorts of lines.